SthAneal/rawWebTemplate/README.md

 # FrontEnd:

 All the data required for the front-end will be handled by FrontEndContext.tsx file inside the context directory.
-The structure of the front-end states is as below;
+The structure of the front-end state is as below;

 ```json
 {